Christopher Nolan’s incredible INTERSTELLAR is a life-affirming journey among the stars.

 And then, back at home, we see Coop’s children struggle to live without him.
 Murph, now played beautifully by Jessica Chastain (giving another of her terrific performances), has become a brilliant scientist working at NASA alongside Professor Brand to try and figure out how the space stations that will take Earth’s population to the stars will actually get there.
 Her brother Tom, now played by the excellent Casey Affleck, concentrates on battling against the elements as a farmer.
 It’s these strands, with Coop and his crew in space counterpointed with his family back on Earth, that form the core of the movie and take you from being absolutely open-mouthed one minute to then feel the tears streaming down your face at the next.

 The performances from every one of these superlative actors are matched by the top-class talent behind the scenes, as we find another of Nolan’s regular collaborators, the composer Hans Zimmer, providing one of his brilliant and individual scores and new collaborator and director of photography Hoyte Van Hoytema delivering image after extraordinary image.
-Nolan and his brother Jonathan have crafted a story of fathers and daughters, of discovery, of endurance, of hope and of love, which are then brought together by Nolan with all his trademark visual flair to make INTERSTELLAR a life-affirming experience that’s quite simply one of the best films of the year – do not miss it.
+Nolan and his brother Jonathan have crafted a story of fathers and daughters, of discovery, of endurance, of hope and of love, which is then brought together by Nolan with all his trademark visual flair to make INTERSTELLAR a life-affirming experience that’s quite simply one of the best films of the year – do not miss it.